Three Phase Inverter Circuit - 120 Degree and 180 Degree Conduction Mode

 Three Phase Inverter voltage lines for180 Degree Conduction Mode

-The 120º mode is similar to 180º at all aspects except the closing time of each switch is reduced to 120, which were 180 before.
+The 120º mode is similar to 180º in all aspects except that the closing time of each switch is reduced to 120, which was 180 before.

-As usual, let’s start switching sequence by closing the switch S1 in the first segment and be the start number to 0º.
-Since the selected time of conduction is 120º the switch S1 will be opened after 120º, so the S1 was closed from 0º to 120º.
+As usual, let’s start the switching sequence by closing the switch S1 in the first segment and setting the start number to 0º.
+Since the selected time of conduction is 120º, the switch S1 will be opened after 120º, so S1 was closed from 0º to 120º.

 Three Phase Inverter- 120 Degree Conduction Mode

-Since half cycle of the sinusoidal signal goes from 0 to 180º, for the remaining time S1 will be open and is represented by the gray area above.
+Since half a cycle of the sinusoidal signal goes from 0 to 180º, for the remaining time S1 will be open and is represented by the grey area above.

-Now after 120º of the first phase, the second phase will also have a positive cycle as mentioned before, so switch S3 will be closed after S1.
+Now, after 120º of the first phase, the second phase will also have a positive cycle as mentioned before, so switch S3 will be closed after S1.
 This S3 will also be kept closed for another 120º.
 So S3 will be closed from 120º to 240º.
+The 120-degree conduction mode provides a different switching strategy that each switch only conducts 120° of the fundamental cycle in a multi-phase inverter configuration.
+As a result, the three-phase inverter output voltage characteristics and harmonic content would be different.

 Three Phase Inverter- 120 Degree Conduction Mode

-Similarly, the third phase also has a positive cycle after 120º of the second phase positive cycle so the switch S5 will be closed after 120º of S3 closing.
-Once the switch is closed, it will be kept closed for coming 120º before being opened and with that, the switch S5 will be closed from 240º to 360º
+Similarly, the third phase also has a positive cycle after 120º of the second phase positive cycle, so the switch S5 will be closed after 120º of S3 closing.
+Once the switch is closed, it will be kept closed for the next 120º before being opened, and with that, the switch S5 will be closed from 240º to 360º

 Three Phase Inverter- 120 Degree Conduction Mode

-This cycle of symmetrical switching will be continued for achieving the desired three-phase voltage.
-If we fill in the beginning and ending switching sequence in the above table we will have a complete switching pattern for 120º conduction mode as below.
+This cycle of symmetrical switching will be continued to achieve the desired three-phase voltage.
+If we fill in the beginning and ending switching sequence in the above table, we will have a complete switching pattern for 120º conduction mode as below.

 Three Phase Inverter- 120 Degree Conduction Mode

-From 0-60: S1&S4 are closed while remaining switches are opened.
+From 0-60: S1&S4 are closed while the remaining switches are opened.

 Three Phase Inverter Circuit- 120 Degree Conduction Mode